th1j5/ouroboros.rocks/content/en/blog/news/20201212-congestion-avoidance.md

 * The rates for additive increase and slow start are the same _constant_ for all flows (but could be made configurable for each network layer if needed).
-This is achieved by having a window that is independent of RTT.
+This is achieved by having a window that is independent of the Round-Trip Time (RTT).
 This may make it more fair, as congestion avoidance in DCTCP (and in most -- if not all -- TCP variants), is biased in favor of flows with smaller RTT[^1].

 * Because it is operating at the _flow_ level, it estimates the _actual_ bandwidth sent, including retransmissions, ACKs and what